gigachad0366/msf-lport-randomizer/README.md

-### msf lport randomizer plugin
+### msf Lport randomizer plugin
 ---

-why randomize lport ?
+why randomize Lport ?

 - metasploit framework payloads use the port 4444 by default. with time, network monitoring systems started to flag that port as suspicous because its being used by attackers a lot to communicate with the compromised host through a reverse shell.
 This plugin will help making the connection more stealthy by setting a random listening port, which decreases the chances of systems getting alerted by IDS.